bkw777/PiZtand/README.md

 ![](PiZtand.jpg)
 ![](PiZtand_rear.jpg)

-Also supports BannannaPi M2 Zero and Radxa Zero, which have components on the back side.
+Also supports BananaPi M2 Zero and Radxa Zero, which have components on the back side.

 ## Directions